BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 The dependencies are redirected by the interfaces, which reduces the coupling and results in orthogonal modules.
 Hence, the traditional design is highly based on the abstract base classes (or interfaces) and dynamic polymorphism.
 Dynamic polymorphism has some performance and memory penalties due to the additional pointer to locate the virtual calls (i.e. vptr).
-The derived types of a polymorphic base class cannot be stored in a contiguous container.
+Additionally, the derived types of a polymorphic base class cannot be stored in a contiguous container.
 Hence, the container must store the base class pointers to the derived objects relying on the polymorphism.
 As a result, the objects of the derived types would be spreaded away in the heap memory.
 This is the **2nd reason for the low performance of dynamic polymorphism caused by the cache misses**.
-Nevertheles, it **terminates the rule of zero** due to the virtual destructor and the objects are **maintained by rule of 3/5/7 and a polymorphic copy (usually clone member function)**.
+Nevertheles, it **terminates the rule of zero** due to the virtual destructor and the objects must be **maintained by rule of 3/5/7 and a polymorphic copy (usually clone member function)**.
 These requirements creates lots of boilerplate code repeated all over the project.
 However, since C++99, with the lead of Stroustrup, C++ has been introducing new tools with every new standard, which allows replacing the dynamic polymorphism with static definitions (e.g. templates, sum and product types, traits, consepts, type erasure, etc).
-Currently, **many design patterns can be implemented generically, maybe with some additional help from template metaprogramming**.
+Currently, **many design patterns can be implemented generically/statically, maybe with some additional help from template metaprogramming**.

 ## 2.6.
 Functional Programming (FP)
 First of all, FP has nothing to do with FOD.